 Theory of chain reactions and their application to the operation of various types of reactors.
-Kinetics, theoretical design, and control of reactors in relation to the fundamental nuclear process.
-246. Problems in Reactor Design Parameters (3) Prerequisites: Concurrent registration in Physics 240B, 245B, and 248B.
+Kinetics, theoretical design, and control of reactors in relation to the 246.
+Problems in Reactor Design Parameters (3) Prerequisites: Concurrent registration in Physics 240B, 245B, and 248B.
 A combined seminar and group project course in which the class will be assigned a specific, detailed reactor problem.
-Subgroups will work on specific problems within the main reactor design problem.
-248A-248B.
-Reactor Laboratory (2-2) Prerequisites: Chemistry 161, Physics 148; concurrent registration in Physics Measurement of the static and dynamic characteristics of a reactor.
-Reactor oper-245A-245B. ation, reactor radiations, neutron flux properties and temperature effects.
-Use of the reactor as an experimental tool.
-251. Nuclear Physics (3) Prerequisites: Physics 151, 175, and 190; or consent of the instructor.
+Subgroups will work on specific problems 248A-248B.
+Reactor Laboratory (2-2) 245A-245B.

+Prerequisites: Chemistry 161, Physics 148; concurrent registration in Physics Measurement of the static and dynamic characteristics of a reactor.
+Reactor operation, reactor radiations, neutron flux properties and temperature effects.
+Use of the 251.
+Nuclear Physics (3) Prerequisites: Physics 151, 175, and 190; or consent of the instructor.
 Applications of quantum theory to nuclear physics.
 Theory of nuclear forces, nuclear reactions, interaction of radiation with matter, radioactivity, nuclear structure and high energy physics.
 260. Advanced Electronics (3) Prerequisite: Physics 173B or consent of the instructor.
 Selected advanced topics in contemporary electronics.
 261. Pulse and Digital Circuits (2) Prerequisites: Physics 160 and 173B.

 Analysis of multivibrators, time base generators, pulse transformers, blocking oscillators, delay lines, counting circuits, digital computer circuits, and transmission gates.
 Design of practical circuits.
 270. Electromagnetic Theory (3) Prerequisite: Physics 170, or consent of the instructor.
 Boundary value problems; time varying electric and magnetic fields; propagation of radiation; antennas, wave guides.
 275. Quantum Mechanics (3) Prerequisites: Physics 151, 175, and 190; or consent of instructor.
 The physical basis of quantum mechanics.
 Schroedinger's wave equation, and Heisenberg's matrix mechanics.
 Quantum theory of radiation, molecular and nuclear systems.
 Approximation methods.
 280. Theory of the Solid State (3) Prerequisites: Physics 175, 180, and 190; or consent of instructor.
 The energy band theory of solids, with applications to the electrical and optical properties of dielectrics, semiconductors and metals.
-298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and Individual study.
+297. Research in Physics (Credit to be arranged) Research in one of the fields of physics.
+Maximum credit six units applicable on Prerequisite: Consent of instructor. a master's degree.
+298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
+Individual study.
 Six units maximum credit.